close up photo of monitor

 Conclusion: Bringing Wall Street to Your Screen

 The S&P 500 is more than an American stock index.
-It is the benchmark for global investor sentiment and a key driver of flows that impact Indian markets every day.
-For traders in India, CFDs provide a practical, flexible way to trade this benchmark without the complexities of foreign accounts or large futures contracts.
+It is the benchmark for global investor sentiment and a key driver of flows that impact Asian markets every day.
+For traders in Asia, CFDs provide a practical, flexible way to trade this benchmark without the complexities of foreign accounts or large futures contracts.

 Subscribe now to keep reading and get access to the full archive.